microsoftgraph/angular-connect-rest-sample/README.md

 ## Build and run the sample

-1. Download or clone the Microsoft Graph Connect Sample for Angular.
+1. Download or clone the Microsoft Graph Connect Sample for AngularJS.

 2. Using your favorite IDE, open **config.js** in *public/scripts*.

 3. Replace the **clientId** placeholder value with the application ID of your registered Azure application.

 4. In a command prompt, run the following command in the root directory of the starter project.
-This installs project dependencies and the [Hello.js](http://adodson.com/hello.js/) client-side authententication library.
+This installs project dependencies, including the [HelloJS](http://adodson.com/hello.js/) client-side authententication library.

   ```
 npm install